Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 A number of indicators are used to characterize international trade:

-• cost and physical volume of world trade;
+• value and physical volume of world trade turnover;

-• the level of specialization and industrialization of exports;
+• level of specialization and industrialization of exports;

-• coefficients of elasticity of MT, exports and imports, terms of trade;
+• elasticity coefficients of MT, export and import, terms of trade;

 • foreign trade, export and import quotas;